All of the top achievers I know are life-long learners… looking for new skills, insights, and ideas.

 The words you speak, how you express yourself, your tone of voice — all coupled together with your body language — sends a very specific message that makes people feel a certain way about you and about your ideas.
 Being vigilant and aware of how you’re coming across while interacting with others is vital to your career success.
 It’s vital because moving up the career ladder is basically all about the relationships you develop with other people.

 Many people of course probably don’t have too much trouble communicating one-on-one or within small group settings.
-They do however struggle speaking in public.
+They do however struggle to speak in public.
 And this is of course where they miss their biggest opportunity.

 Public speaking provides you with an opportunity to get your message across to many people at one time.
 It’s a platform you can use to influence, persuade and to share your ideas that help move people to action.